I'm So Hood

-"I'm So Hood" is a song by American musician DJ Khaled's featuring American rappers T-Pain, Trick Daddy, Rick Ross, and Plies, released as the second single from the former's second studio album We the Best (2007).
+"I'm So Hood" is a song by American musician DJ Khaled featuring American rappers T-Pain, Trick Daddy, Rick Ross, and Plies, released as the second single from the former's second studio album We the Best (2007).
 "I'm So Hood" is one of Khaled's best-known songs.

 Music video

 The video was shot in Liberty City, Miami, Florida.
-It features cameo appearances from Birdman, Busta Rhymes, Fat Joe, and Triple C's.
+It features cameo appearances from Birdman, Busta Rhymes, Trina, Fat Joe, Pitbull and Triple C's.

 Remixes

-The official remix of "I'm So Hood" features hip-hop rappers Jeezy, Ludacris, Busta Rhymes, Big Boi, Lil Wayne, Fat Joe, Birdman and a new verse from Rick Ross.
+The official remix of "I'm So Hood" features hip-hop rappers Young Jeezy, Ludacris, Busta Rhymes, Big Boi, Lil Wayne, Fat Joe, Birdman and a new verse from Rick Ross.
 At the 2008 BET Hip Hop Awards, the official remix won the award for best collaboration.

 An alternate remix is a rock remix featuring guitar work performed by Jamey Jasta of metal/hardcore band Hatebreed.

 ByrdGang made a remix entitled "I'm So Hood (Byrd Gang Remix)" that can be found on the Members Of Byrdgang 2 (M.O.B) mixtape.

 British rapper Kano has made a freestyle to the song on his MC No. 1 mixtape.

+The music video of the remix features cameos from Webbie, Lil Phat, Boosie, Foxx, Shell, DJ Drama, Don Cannon, DJ Sense, Willie the Kid, Gorilla Zoe, Yung Joc, Swizz Beatz, Plies, Juelz Santana, Jim Jones, Project Pat, Yo Gotti, Blood Raw, Slick Pulla, Roccett, E-40, and Slim Thug, among others.